pra-navi/tp/docs/DeveloperGuide.md

 For all use cases below, the **System** is the `CoordiMate` and the **Actor** is the `user`, unless specified otherwise

-**Use case: Edit a person's details**
+**Use case: UC04 - Edit a person's details**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. CoordiMate shows a list of persons
+2. CoordiMate shows a list of persons.
-3. User requests to edit a specific person in the list and provides the new person particulars
+3. User requests to edit a specific person in the list and provides the new person particulars.
-4. CoordiMate updates the person's details with the provided new information
+4. CoordiMate updates the person's details with the provided new information.

 Use case ends.

 **Extensions**

-* 4a.
+* 2a.
 The list is empty.

   Use case ends.

-* 4b.
+* 3a.
 The given index is invalid.

-    * 4b1.
+    * 3a1.
 CoordiMate shows an error message.

       Use case resumes from step 2.

-**Use case: Delete all tasks**
+**Use case: UC13 - Delete all tasks**

 **MSS**

-1. User requests to clear all tasks in task list
+1. User requests to clear all tasks in task list.
-2. CoordiMate clears entire task list
+2. CoordiMate clears entire task list.
-3. CoordiMate shows an empty list of tasks

 Use case ends.

 **Extensions**

-* 13a.
+* 1a.
 The list is empty.

   Use case ends.

-**Use case: Mark a task as completed**
+**Use case: UC14 - Mark a task as done**

 **MSS**

-1. User requests to list tasks
+1. User requests to list tasks.
-2. CoordiMate shows a list of tasks
+2. CoordiMate shows a list of tasks.
-3. User requests to mark a specific task in the list as completed
+3. User requests to mark a specific task in the list as done.
-4. CoordiMate updates the status of the task to be completed
+4. CoordiMate updates the status of the task to be done.

 Use case ends.

 **Extensions**

-* 14a.
+* 2a.
 The list is empty.

   Use case ends.

-* 14b.
+* 3a.
 The given index is invalid.

-    * 14b1.
+    * 3a1.
 CoordiMate shows an error message.

       Use case resumes from step 2.

-* 14c.
-The specific task is already mark as completed.
+* 3b.
+The specific task is already marked as done.

-    * 14c1.
-CoordiMate displays task as completed.

   Use case ends.

-**Use case: Mark a task as incomplete**
+**Use case: UC15 - Mark a task as not done**

 **MSS**

-1. User requests to list tasks
+1. User requests to list tasks.
-2. CoordiMate shows a list of tasks
+2. CoordiMate shows a list of tasks.
-3. User requests to mark a specific task in the list as incomplete
+3. User requests to mark a specific task in the list as not done.
-4. CoordiMate updates the status of the task to be incomplete
+4. CoordiMate updates the status of the task to be not done.

 Use case ends.

 **Extensions**

-* 15a.
+* 2a.
 The list is empty.

   Use case ends.

-* 15b.
+* 3a.
 The given index is invalid.

-    * 15b1.
+    * 3a1.
 CoordiMate shows an error message.

       Use case resumes from step 2.

-* 15c.
-The specific task is already mark as incomplete.
+* 3b.
+The specific task is already marked as not done.

-    * 15c1.
-CoordiMate displays task as incomplete.

   Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements